-If you are running out of time to identify your voice weaknesses and problems, or may be, you will be hitting the stage tomorrow.
-These quick fix solutions guide is the most efficient way to get you to sing better at least several performances temporary.
+If you are running out of time to identify your voice weaknesses and problems, or maybe, you will be hitting the stage tomorrow.
+These quick-fix solutions guide is the most efficient way to get you to sing better at least several performances temporary.
 Not a total transformation on your voice.
 But, at least a little bit better than your current state.

 Step 1) Always Sing Within Your Vocal Range

 Always pick the songs that are within your vocal range.
-It’s the most direct and temporary ways to make your voice sounded better while singing that kind of song.
+It’s the most direct and temporary way to make your voice sounded better while singing that kind of song.
 Always pick the songs that are within your vocal range.
-It’s the most direct and quick ways to make your voice sounded better while singing that kind of song.
+It’s the most direct and quick way to make your voice sounded better while singing that kind of song.
 You have to test and find out your vocal range.

 Step 2) Before Singing: Always Perform Vocal Warm-ups

 The next essential step that you should render to improve your singing ability is vocalization or vocal warm-ups.
 This is very important for a singer just like what a dancer or an athlete does before performing an activity.
 If you can do this thing properly and regularly, then, it would be very easy for you to answer your question, how can I make myself sing better.
 There are many different kinds of warm-up exercises.
 Professional singing requires your voice to be in top form, after all.
-Like any athlete, a singer’s warm up routine is key.
-If you don’t warm up, you’re likely to suffer from unnecessary and harmful vocal strain.
+Like any athlete, a singer’s warm-up routine is key.
+If you don’t warm-up, you’re likely to suffer from unnecessary and harmful vocal strain.
 That will hurt your performance, not contribute to learning how to sing professionally.
 It’s just like an athlete who gets muscle cramps if he doesn’t warm up before competing.

 Remember that in vocalization; you should be able to do it properly.
 At the same time, you should not neglect taking care of your voice.